 |Rename||Allows in-place editing of the folder name.
 Some folders, such as the Recent queries folder, cannot be renamed.|

-The My queries folder is always the top folder in the folder tree.
+The My searches folder is always the top folder in the folder tree.
 It is the default destination for new queries.
 You can leave the queries where they are, drag & drop them to another folder, copy or cut them to the Windows clipboard, or just delete them.

 The Saved queries folder is always the second folder in the folder tree.
 It is used as a holding area for queries that are no longer very recent but that you may wish to revisit at some point.
-Queries are automatically moved from the My queries folder to the Saved queries folder after they reach a preset age.
-You can change the age threshold in the Preferences: Results dialog box, reached through the Tools > Preferences command on the main menu.
+Queries are automatically moved from the My searches folder to the Saved queries folder after they reach a preset age.
+You can change the age threshold in the Preferences: Results dialog box, reached through the View > Preferences command on the main menu.

 If queries in the Saved queries folder are older than a second age threshold, they are automatically moved to the Trash folder.